 Staff Selection Commission has fixed criteria on education qualification.
 A candidate has to fulfil it before applying for the SSC JE 2017.
-All the candidates who have requisite qualification can go to the website of SSC to fill the online application form.
-The educational qualification for SSC JE recruitment have two sub-categories, one for Civil Engineering and other for Mechanical Engineering.
+All the candidates who have the requisite qualifications can go to the website of SSC to fill the online application form.
+The educational qualification for SSC JE recruitment has two sub-categories, one for Civil Engineering and the other for Mechanical Engineering.

 SSC JE Application Form 2017

 To fill the online application form for SSC JE for part I candidates have to fill in all the common details such as name, mother's name, father's name, address, email address, mobile number, domicile, category etc. After completing the full online form of the SSC JE part I candidates have to click on submit button.
 In this way, they will get the registration number and password for the part II registration.
 In the next process applicants, have to input their application id and password to apply for part II registration.
 In part, second registration candidates have to submit educational qualifications and then they will have to upload scanned copies of passport size photographs and signatures at the specified size.
 There is some necessary information that candidates should have in their mind while filling the online application form.
 Mind all these points mentioned below before filling the SSC Junior Engineer online application form.